-If you want to extend your cable, we recommend that you use proper isolation, such as the Basic EZO M Inline Voltage Isolator, or an i2 InterLink.
-Be sure to calibrate your
+If you want to extend your cable, we recommend that you use proper isolation, such as the Basic EZO Inline Voltage Isolator, or Tentacle Shield.
+Be sure to calibrate your probe with the extended cable.

-Extending a probe cable can be easily done with our 5MA Extension Cables.
+Extending a probe cable can be easily done with our 5MA Extension Cable.
 Simply connect the SMA end of the probe to the Extension cable, and you are all set.